huynhmichelle/Documentation/docs/glossary.md

 **Dialog window**: Smaller graphical windows that appear within the main window.
 When these dialog windows appear, you will usually need to perform an action before returning to the main window.

+**Exception**: Exceptions occur when the program encounters an unexpected event and does not know how to deal with the situation.
+If a thrown exception is not handled, the program crashes.

 **Integrated development environment (IDE)**: A software application that combines various development tools including a code editor and a feature to help solve issues in code.

 **Method**: In Java, a method is a collection of statements that perform a certain task.
 Commonly referred to as functions in other languages.